getappmap/appmap/README.md

 ```
 # Changelog

+## v1.12.0
+* Add `metadata.test_failure` to provide the failed test assertion and its location.

 ## v1.11.0
-* Add `items` to parameter object format to describe array-like elements
+* Add `items` to parameter object format to describe array-like elements.

 ## v1.10.0
 * Parameter object `properties` can be nested.